Synecdoche, New York: Plot

-Sammy begins to romantically pursue Hazel, which simultaneously sparks a revival of Caden's own relationship with her, but this makes Sammy feel spurned.
-Mirroring an earlier moment where Caden nearly jumped off a building in anguish, Sammy now jumps to his death off one of the many buildings inside the warehouse.
-Caden and Hazel finally enter into a full romantic relationship, but Hazel soon dies of smoke inhalation in her constantly burning house.
+Sammy begins to romantically pursue Hazel, which sparks a revival of Caden's own relationship with her.
+This makes Sammy feel spurned.
+Mirroring an earlier moment where Caden nearly jumped off a building in anguish, Sammy jumps to his death off one of the warehouse's many buildings.
+Caden and Hazel finally begin a full romantic relationship, but Hazel soon dies of smoke inhalation in her constantly burning house.

 As Caden becomes ever older and feebler, he continues to push against the limits of his relationships in his work and private lives.
-One day, the actress he hires to play the housekeeper Ellen offers to take over his role as director so that he can fully commit to the role of Ellen, which relieves him of his many professional duties and stresses.
-She soon presents him with an earpiece she instructed him to leave in permanently.
+One day, the actress he hires to play Adele's housekeeper Ellen offers to take over his role as director so that he can fully commit to the role of Ellen, which relieves him of his many professional duties and stresses.
+She soon gives him an earpiece that she instructs him to leave in permanently.
 Through the earpiece, she directs his every move as he lives out his days cleaning Adele's apartment.
-The world outside the warehouse deteriorates into chaos until some unexplained calamity leaves the warehouse in ruins, with the corpses of his cast and crew strewn around the massive set.
-Finally, Caden prepares to die as he rests his head on the shoulder of an actress who had previously played Ellen's mother, seemingly the only other person in the warehouse still alive.
-As the scene fades to gray, Caden realizes that he has a new idea for how to perform the play, but the director's voice in his ear cuts him off with his final cue: "Die".
+The actress playing Caden inserts increasing amounts of her own self and personal reflections into Caden's role as Ellen.
+The world deteriorates into chaos until some unexplained calamity leaves the warehouse in ruins, with the corpses of his cast and crew strewn around the massive set.
+Eventually, an elderly Caden wakes in the abandoned set of Adele's apartment without any clear sense of where his play begins and his life ends.
+Following the stage directions from his earpiece, he wanders the ruins of the warehouse, finding within it another warehouse, and another within that, and so on.
+Finally, Caden prepares to die as he rests his head on the shoulder of an actress who had previously played Ellen's mother, seemingly the only other living person in the warehouse.
+As the scene fades to gray, Caden says he has a new idea for how to perform the play, but the director's voice in his ear cuts him off with his final cue: "Die".